-In the event the conditional conversion feature of either of our\$172,500 of outstanding 2019 Notes or \$345,000 of outstanding 2023 Notes, collectively ("Convertible Notes"), is triggered, holders of the Convertible Notes will be entitled to convert their Convertible Notes at any time during specified periods at their option.
+In the event the conditional conversion feature of \$345,000 of our outstanding Convertible Notes due 2023 is triggered, holders of the Convertible Notes due 2023 will be entitled to convert their convertible notes at any time during specified periods at their option.
 We may elect to satisfy our conversion obligation in cash, in shares of our common stock or in a combination of cash and shares of our common stock.
-If one or more holders elect to convert their Convertible Notes, unless we satisfy our conversion obligation by delivering solely shares of our common stock (other than cash in lieu of any fractional share), we would be required to settle all or a portion of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
-Furthermore, even if holders do not elect to convert their Convertible Notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Convertible Notes as a current rather than long-term liability, which would result in a material reduction of our net working capital.
+If one or more holders elect to convert their convertible notes, unless we satisfy our conversion obligation by delivering solely shares of our common stock (other than cash in lieu of any fractional share), we would be required to settle all or a portion of our conversion obligation through the payment of cash, which could adversely affect our liquidity.
+Furthermore, even if holders do not elect to convert their convertible notes, we could be required under applicable accounting rules to reclassify all or a portion of the outstanding principal of the Convertible Notes due 2023 as a current rather than long-term liability, which would result in a material reduction of our net working capital.

-We may not have the ability to raise the funds necessary to settle conversions of the Convertible Notes or purchase the Convertible Notes as required upon a fundamental change, and our existing debt contains, and our future debt may contain, limitations on our ability to pay cash upon conversion or purchase of the Convertible Notes.
+We may not have the ability to raise the funds necessary to settle conversions of the Convertible Notes due 2023 or purchase the Convertible Notes due 2023 as required upon a fundamental change, and our existing debt contains, and our future debt may contain, limitations on our ability to pay cash upon conversion or purchase of the Convertible Notes due 2023.

-Following a fundamental change, holders of Convertible Notes will have the right to require us to purchase their Convertible Notes for cash.
+Following a fundamental change, holders of Convertible Notes due 2023 will have the right to require us to purchase their convertible notes for cash.
 A fundamental change may also constitute an event of default or prepayment under, and result in the acceleration of the maturity of, our then-existing indebtedness.
-In addition, upon conversion of the Convertible Notes, unless we settle our conversion obligation solely in shares of our common stock (other than cash in lieu of any fractional share), we will be required to make cash payments in respect of the Convertible Notes being surrendered for conversion.
-We may not have sufficient financial resources, or will be able to arrange financing, to pay the fundamental change purchase price in cash with respect to any Convertible Notes surrendered by holders for purchase upon a fundamental change or make cash payments upon conversions.
-In addition, restrictions in our Credit Agreement or future credit facilities or other indebtedness, if any, may not allow us to purchase the Convertible Notes upon a fundamental change or make cash payments upon conversions thereof when required would result in an event of default with respect to the Convertible Notes which could, in turn, constitute a default under the terms of our other indebtedness, if any.
-If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and purchase the Convertible Notes or make cash payments upon conversions thereof.
+In addition, upon conversion of the Convertible Notes due 2023, unless we settle our conversion obligation solely in shares of our common stock (other than cash in lieu of any fractional share), we will be required to make cash payments in respect of the Convertible Notes due 2023 being surrendered for conversion.
+We may not have sufficient financial resources, or will be able to arrange financing, to pay the fundamental change purchase price in cash with respect to the Convertible Notes due 2023 surrendered by holders for purchase upon a fundamental change or make cash payments upon conversions.
+In addition, restrictions in our Credit Agreement or future credit facilities or other indebtedness, if any, may not allow us to purchase the Convertible Notes due 2023 upon a fundamental change or make cash payments upon conversions of the Convertible Notes due 2023.
+Our failure to purchase the Convertible Notes due 2023 upon a fundamental change or make cash payments upon conversions thereof when required would result in an event of default with respect to the Convertible Notes due 2023 which could, in turn, constitute a default under the terms of our other indebtedness, if any.
+If the repayment of the related indebtedness were to be accelerated after any applicable notice or grace periods, we may not have sufficient funds to repay the indebtedness and purchase the Convertible Notes due 2023 or make cash payments upon conversions thereof.

-Fluctuations in interest rates and turmoil in the financial markets could increase our cost of borrowing and impede access to or increase the cost of financing our operations and acquisitions negatively impact our results of operations.
-While we have access to global credit markets, financial markets may experience significant disruption or deterioration, which could make future financing difficult or more expensive to secure and could negatively impact our ability to finance acquisitions.
+Fluctuations in interest rates and turmoil in the financial markets could increase our cost of borrowing and impede access to or increase the cost of financing our operations and acquisitions